Visiting Belle Ile: Brittany’s largest island

 Go camping

-There are about 10 campsites scattered around Belle Ile, which are open from about mid April or early May through September or October.
-With beautiful views and plenty of places to pitch a tent and enjoy comforts like showers, restrooms and picnic tables, camping can be a great way not only to enjoy the natural beauty of Belle Ile, but also save a few bucks.
+There are about 10 campsites scattered around Belle-île, which are open from about mid April or early May through September or October.
+With beautiful views and plenty of places to pitch a tent and enjoy comforts like showers, restrooms and picnic tables, camping can be a great way to enjoy the natural beauty of Belle-île while saving a few bucks.

-monetbelleileAny trip to Belle Ile is not complete without a visit the Cote Sauvage (wild coast).
-With rocky “needles’, sea caves, and rough Atlantic waters, you definitely should not miss seeing this dramatic and ominous looking part of the coastline.
-For impressionist fans (or those who have paid a visit to the Musee d’Orsay in Paris), you may also want to see the coastline that inspired Monet’s series of paintings.
+monetbelleileAny trip to Belle-île is not complete without a visit the Côte Sauvage (wild coast).
+With its rocky “needles,” sea caves and rough Atlantic waters, you definitely should not miss its drama.
+For Impressionist fans (or those who have paid a visit to the Musée d’Orsay in Paris), you may also want to see the coastline that inspired Monet’s series of paintings.

 Take a walking/cycling tour

-The local tourist office in Le Palais sells both walking and cycling tours that will allow you to be guided around the island.
-If you are just hanging out on Belle Ile for the day or weekend, this can be a great way to hit up the island’s best sights.
+The local tourist office in Le Palais offers both walking and cycling tours for guided visits around the island.
+If you are just hanging out on Belle-île for the day or weekend, this can be a great way to see its best sights.

-Obviously as Belle Ile is an island located about 17 km off the Brittany coast, the only way to get to the island is by ferry.
-While you can ferry your car to Belle Ile, this is not recommended.
-Not only will you have to shell out quite a bit of cash to get your car to the island (transporting a small car costs nearly €120 plus passenger fares), but the island is small enough that you really won’t need your car.
-There are also enough car/scooter and bike rental places in the island where you can rent transportation for much less.
+As Belle-île is about 17 km off the Brittany coast, the only way to get to there is by ferry.
+You can ferry your car to Belle-île, but not only will you have to shell out quite a bit of cash (transporting a small car costs nearly €120 plus passenger fares); the island is small enough that you really won’t need your car.
+There are also enough car/scooter and bike rental places where you can rent quick transportation for much less.

 From Quiberon

-The shortest crossing to Belle Ile is from Quiberon.
-SMN operates car/passenger ferries year-round, which take about 45 minutes and drop passengers off at Le Palais.
-There are also fast passenger ferries which take only 20 minutes and run in July and August.
-There is also a fast passenger ferry which runs from Quiberon to Sauzon from April through mid September.
-There are 5 crossings per day year round and up to 13 crossings per day in July and August.
+The shortest crossing to Belle-île is from Quiberon.
+SMN operates car/passenger ferries year-round, which takes about 45 minutes and drop passengers off at Le Palais.
+There are also fast passenger ferries that run in July and August, which take only 20 minutes.
+The fast passenger ferry also runs from Quiberon to Sauzon starting in April through mid September.
+There are five crossings per day year ’round, and up to 13 crossings per day in July and August.
 Ferries cost about €25.

 From Vannes